All Articles

 Check For Updates

 The system will automatically check for updates.
-You may need to update (and sometimes, restart) before continuing with the upgrade process.
-If you have to restart after installing updates, launch the updater again as described above.
+You may need to update (and sometimes, reboot) before continuing with the upgrade process.
+If you have to reboot after installing updates, launch the updater again as described above.

 Software Updater